 French pharmaceutical giant Sanofi-Aventis has opted to retain Publicis Groupe’s Optimedia for global media chores after a review, according to sources.

 Estimated worldwide spending on the account is $450 million.

 In the U.S., the company spent $210 million in measured media, excluding digital, in 2009, down 15 percent from $245 million in ’08, according to Nielsen.

-Among the client’s many prescription brands are Plavix, used to prevent blood clots, and insulin brand Lantus.
+Among the company’s many prescription brands are Plavix, used to prevent blood clots, and insulin brand Lantus.
 The firm’s consumer healthcare division markets Maalox, and its animal healthcare unit distributes the Frontline and Heartgard product lines.
 Sanofi-Aventis posted global sales of about $42 billion in 2009.

 An estimated 1,400 sales staffers will be laid off, as well as about 300 staffers in various administrative jobs, the company said.